A moose stands in a field of wildflowers on a sunny summer day at Alta Ski Area

 A short eight-mile drive from Alta sits a growing metropolitan area.
 As the surrounding Salt Lake Valley grows so does visitation to Alta’s fragile sub-alpine environment.
 With this tremendous growth in visitation, it is more important than ever that we all do our part in being stewards of the land, from the top of Baldy to the Albion Basin, from the Englemann Spruce to the Wasatch Penstemon.

-• Respect the wildlife - these are wild animals do not approach them; be mindful that you are in their habitat
+6. Respect Wildlife: these are wild animals do not approach them—be mindful that you are in their habitat

 Protected Watershed